DataDog/documentation/content/en/tracing/other_telemetry/connect_logs_and_traces/opentelemetry.md

   text: 'Ease troubleshooting with cross product correlation.'
 ---

-<div class="alert alert-info">If you are using the latest versions of Datadog tracing libraries, Datadog automatically links OpenTelemetry traces and logs using <code>TraceId</code> or <code>SpanId</code>.
+<div class="alert alert-info">If you are using the latest versions of Datadog tracing libraries, Datadog automatically links OpenTelemetry traces and logs using <code>TraceId</code>.
 If you're using older versions, follow the steps on this page to manually correlate traces and logs.</div>

 Connecting OpenTelemetry language SDK logs and traces within Datadog is similar to connecting [Datadog SDK logs and traces][1], with a few additional steps: